How many circuits determine an oriented matroid?: Basic definitions and general bounds

 The well-known Topological Representation Theorem due to Folkman and Lawrence~\cite{Fol-78} states that loop-free oriented matroids of rank $d+1$ (up to isomorphism) are in one-to-one correspondence with arrangements of pseudospheres in $S^{d}$ (up to topological equivalence) or equivalently to affine arrangements of pseudohyperplanes in $\mathbb{R}^{d-1}$ (up to topological equivalence).

-Note that, as mentioned above, in the literature contrary to our definition, the term reorientation class is usually applied to \emph{unlabeled} oriented matroids.
-For instance the equivalence relation considered by the Topological Representation Theorem identifies two oriented matroids if they can be transformed via resignings, relabelings and reorientation into each other.
+Note that, as mentioned above, in the literature contrary to our definition, the term reorientation class is often applied to \emph{unlabeled} oriented matroids.
+For instance the equivalence relation considered by the Topological Representation Theorem identifies two oriented matroids if they can be transformed via resignings, relabelings and reorientation into each other, see e.g. the book~\cite{Bjo-99}.
 For example, $U_{2,n}$ has only one topological representation but in our sense it admits exactly $\frac{(n-1)!}{2}$ reorientation classes~\cite{Cor-90}.
 Example~\ref{exmpl:U24} illustrates two of the three reorientation classes of $U_{2,4}$.